Nothing Ever Dies

 —Viet Thanh Nguyen

-Viet Thanh Nguyen's appreciation for Le Ly Hayslip's work comes through in this book.
-As a scholar and intellectual, Nguyen surprised me for how high he regarded her memoir When Heaven and Earth Changed Places (1989; Oliver Stone's 1993 film, Heaven & Earth, is based on her life), the ideas and hopes of, and ultimate forgiveness from, a once simple peasant girl caught between—and raped and tortured by—Viet Cong and American soldiers.
+Nguyen’s appreciation for Le Ly Hayslip’s work comes through clearly in this book.
+As a scholar and intellectual, he highly regards her memoir When Heaven and Earth Changed Places (1989; Oliver Stone’s 1993 film Heaven & Earth is based on her life), the story of a once simple peasant girl caught between, and brutalized by, Viet Cong and American soldiers, and of her eventual forgiveness.

-I had the pleasure of meeting Le Ly Hayslip in the summer of 2003 while working for a Japanese NGO on an around-the-world cruise.
-She wanted a dance partner, preferably an American (I was told), and so she sent one of the staff over to fetch me (I was in my 20s, and Canadian but close enough).
-I can't remember our dance together.
-I'd seen the Oliver Stone movie and read her memoir.
-I'm sure my palms were sweaty.
-We had drinks a few nights later and, of all things, talked about prostitution and sex slaves in SE Asia (and surely other things that I no longer can recall).
-She helped the ship's captain preside over a Vietnamese-style wedding of two Japanese passengers on the upper deck, after a stop in Da Nang, where she had picked up all the requisites and accoutrements for the ceremony.
-A courageous, high-spirited and clever individual with sharp eyes and a beatific smile.
+I had the pleasure of meeting Hayslip in the summer of 2003 while working for a Japanese NGO on an around-the-world cruise.
+She wanted a dance partner, preferably an American (I was told), so she sent one of the staff to fetch me.
+I was in my twenties, and Canadian but close enough.
+I can’t remember the dance itself.
+I’d seen the Oliver Stone film and read her memoir, and I’m sure my palms were sweaty.
+We had drinks a few nights later and, of all things, talked about prostitution and sex slavery in Southeast Asia, among other things I can no longer recall.
+She later helped the ship’s captain preside over a Vietnamese-style wedding for two Japanese passengers on the upper deck, after a stop in Da Nang, where she'd gathered everything needed for the ceremony.
+A courageous, high-spirited and sharp-minded person, with keen eyes and a beatific smile.

 Comments